ericodle/GINSA/README.md

 - [ ] sifting_results.png

   This image plots a simple histogram showing how many occurrence sub-folders actually contain FASTA and MAPSeq files.
-Some occurrences in GBIF darw from data types other than next-gen sequences, such as human observation or Sanger sequencing.
+Some occurrences in GBIF draw from data types other than next-gen sequences, such as human observation or Sanger sequencing.
 In the future, we may expand the scope of GINSA to grab Sanger SSU sequences from other online databases as such as the European Nucleotide Archive (ENA), the National Center for Biotechnology Information (NCBI), the DNA Data Bank of Japan (DDBJ), and SILVA (Latin for 'forest').

   <img src="https://github.com/ericodle/GINSA/blob/main/example_images/sifting_results.png" alt="seq_master.fasta" width="350" height="350">